 But be careful, and ensure that the program is safe to use and virus-free before you exclude it.

 Another solution is to change your antivirus or even wholly switch to ESET NOD32 Antivirus, a comprehensive tool that communicates very well with Windows PCs.

 If Windows Defender does not operate well in this case, we strongly recommend installing this third-party antivirus program that can run deeper checks for hidden threats and notify you of the exact issue.

 - Click Start and open Settings.

 - Open the Update & Security section.

-- Click Get Started under the Reset this PC.
+- Choose Recovery from the left pane and click Get Started under Reset this PC.

 - Choose Keep my files.

-Once again, since this is a widespread issue, we can’t know for certain what caused it for you.
-If you have any comments, questions, or suggestions, place them in the comments below.
+Once again, since this is a widespread issue, we can’t know for sure what caused it.
+If you have any questions or suggestions, place them in the comments below.